 BONUS TIP: It’s a pretty standard practice these days for candidates to send some kind of follow-up to interviews.
-Great candidates for your executive assistant position should follow-up your interview with them with either a phone call, e-mail, or even a card or letter.
+Great candidates for your executive assistant position should follow-up your interview with them with an e-mail, or even a card or letter.
 It will not only show you that the candidate has an interest in the position, but it will also show you the type of initiative and professionalism this candidate has.

 Step 6: Check References and Hire Them!